-3) Windows:
+WINDOWS

-- a) Wood: Wood is the original material used in window assemblies in the United States.
+Wood: Wood is the original material used in window assemblies in the United States.
 It is easily shaped to a variety of profiles, has high structural strength, and original old-growth wood windows can last upwards of 300 years, if properly maintained.
 Wood species used in the fabrication of sash were typically tight-grained, old growth wood such as yellow pine, cypress, or fir.
-These older woods are unmatched in quality in today's stock: they have higher strength and are more resistance to rot and decay than modern harvested woods. - b) Steel: Rolled steel windows became popular in Austin in the early 1930s.
+These older woods are unmatched in quality in today's stock: they have higher strength and are more resistance to rot and decay than modern harvested woods.

+Steel: Rolled steel windows became popular in Austin in the early 1930s.
 The casement and pivot styles were particularly beneficial in warmer climates, such as Austin, prior to the use of central air conditioning.
-The higher end of steel sash windows, "Browne Windows," were equipped with bronze hardware and originally provided with interior bronze screens. - c) Aluminum: Came into use in the 1960s, reflecting modern designs that allowed for larger expanses of uninterrupted glass.
+The higher end of steel sash windows, "Browne Windows," were equipped with bronze hardware and originally provided with interior bronze screens.

+Aluminum: Came into use in the 1960s, reflecting modern designs that allowed for larger expanses of uninterrupted glass.
 The modern curtain wall system is constructed of aluminum.
 Aluminum windows were a popular replacement to original wood windows.
 Anodized aluminum windows have an expected life span of 20 years, and repair methods have not been refined.
-Aluminum is also the most conductive frame material available, and is more prone to condensation in the winter months. - d) Bronze: Typically used in commercial storefronts from the 1890s through the 1960s, there are not many systems of this type remaining in Austin. - e) Glass: Windows are typically glazed with single pane 1/8" clear float glass, back-bedded in the sash and glazed with various types of putties. - f) Awnings: Historic photographs of Austin homes reveal that many west- and south-facing windows were protected by awnings in the earlier part of the twentieth century.
+Aluminum is also the most conductive frame material available, and is more prone to condensation in the winter months.

+Bronze: Typically used in commercial storefronts from the 1890s through the 1960s, there are not many systems of this type remaining in Austin.

+Glass: Windows are typically glazed with single pane 1/8" clear float glass, back-bedded in the sash and glazed with various types of putties.

+Awnings: Historic photographs of Austin homes reveal that many west- and south-facing windows were protected by awnings in the earlier part of the twentieth century.
 Anchors from these awnings are still evident at many buildings.
 These awnings were drawn to protect the windows during the hot summer months, and retracted during the winter to provide natural warmth to the interior.
 Awnings have a typical life span of 5-10 years.

-B. COMMON CAUSES OF DETERIORATION
+COMMON CAUSES OF DETERIORATION

 The most common source of deterioration in a building is water infiltration.
-Conditions that allow material decay from water include:

-- cracked or peeling paint;

-- 2) open or deteriorated mortar joints, window glazing, or stucco finish;
+Conditions that allow material decay from water include cracked or peeling paint; open or deteriorated mortar joints, window glazing or stucco finishes; roof leaks; poor site drainage; or broken windows.

-- 3) roof leaks;

-- 4) poor site drainage; or

-- 5) broken windows.

 Other sources of deterioration include damage to unpainted wood from sunlight, mechanical damage from impact force, graffiti, foundation settlement due to unstable soils (also related to poor site drainage), and improperly detailed additions and building alterations.
 The effects of water damage include rot, spalling, mold, efflorescence, and material discoloration.

-C. WHEN TO PRESERVE AND RESTORE IN PLACE
+WHEN TO PRESERVE AND RESTORE IN-PLACE

-- 1) Historic building materials and workmanship are typically higher quality than similar materials and installations found in the market today. - a) Old growth wood used in original construction, in particular, is irreplaceable with modern wood products. - b) Original brick is very challenging and sometimes very costly to match.
+Historic building materials and workmanship are typically higher quality than similar materials and installations found in the market today.
+Old growth wood used in original construction, in particular, is irreplaceable with modern wood products.
+Similarly, original brick is very challenging and sometimes very costly to match.
 It is best to prioritize sensitive repair and avoid damage (such as sandblasting or painting) to existing masonry.

-D. WHEN TO REPLACE MATERIALS
+WHEN TO REPLACE MATERIALS

-- 1) Prioritize conservation of original fabric to the maximum extent feasible, and (see above) replace original materials in kind only if they are deteriorated beyond repair. - 2) Accurately reconstruct missing elements based on historic documentation - 3) Design replacement or elements in keeping with the original property type and architectural style
+Prioritize conservation of original fabric to the maximum extent feasible, and replace original materials in kind only if they are deteriorated beyond repair.
+Accurately reconstruct missing elements based on historic documentation.
+Design replacement elements in keeping with the original property type and architectural style.